-Dr. Benkin successfully fought for the release of Bangladeshi journalist, Salah Uddin Shoaib Choudhury, imprisoned and tortured after writing articles warning about the rise of Islamic radicals, urging Bangladesh to recognize Israel, and advocating for religious equality.
-He also forced Bangladesh’s notorious Rapid Action Battalion (RAB) to release Choudhury unharmed after only three hours in their clutches.
+Dr. Benkin successfully fought for the release of Muslim Bangladeshi journalist, Salah Uddin Shoaib Choudhury, imprisoned and tortured after writing articles warning about the rise of Islamic radicals, urging Bangladesh to recognize Israel, and advocating for religious equality.
+He also forced Bangladesh’s notorious Rapid Action Battalion (RAB) to release an abductee unharmed after only three hours in their clutches.

 Dr. Benkin has visited numerous illegal and semi-legal camps in West Bengal and elsewhere since 2007 where he interviewed dozens of Hindu victims of Islamist attacks, some within days of their victimization.
 Despite the efforts of officials to stop him, Benkin gathered testimony of ongoing attacks on the refugees by Islamists on both sides of the India-Bangladesh border, compiling documentary evidence of them while there.
 He is working to bring this "quiet case of ethnic cleansing" to officials in Washington and move them to take action.
 On July 28, 2006, Congressman Robert Dold (R-IL), with input from Benkin, took an important step by recognizing the attack on Hindus in Bangladesh, specifically and forcefully, and did not bury it amid talk about "minorities" or other generalities.
 This recognition is now the basis for further efforts to address and stop the oppression of Bangladesh's Hindus.